 If a summer reading club isn’t available in your area, make your own!
 The goal is to get kids reading habitually and small prizes are usually all it takes to make it happen.
 You can always reach out to us as some of our Twisted Tutors run Book Club type tutoring sessions!

-With libraries currently closed, it’s a great idea to look for online reading clubs.
+As a pandemic-sensitive option, it’s a great idea to look for online reading clubs.
 To help out, we’ve started our own weekly online book clubs!
 Check out our homeschool help resources to learn all about them.

 With all the reading you’ll be doing, you’ll want to keep track of which books you’ve read.
 Everyday Reading has come up with a super cool graphic reading log you can use—write the names of the books directly on the books, and use lots of colour!